seewhyjay/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

+   * `list-a` : Lists all assignments.

-   * `list` : Lists all assignments and internships.
+   * `list-i` : Lists all internships.

-   * `add-a n/CS2100 Assignment 1 e/2023-10-29` : Adds an assignment named `CS2100 Assignment 1` to the Campus Companion.
+   * `add-a n/CS2100 Assignment 1 e/2023-10-29` : Adds an assignment named `CS2100 Assignment 1`
+with a deadline of `29 Oct 2023 23:59` to the Campus Companion.

-   * `delete-a 3` : Deletes the 3rd assignment shown in the current list.
+   * `delete-a 3` : Deletes the assignment with index 3 in the current list.

-   * `mark-a 1` : Marks the 1st assignment shown in the current list.
+   * `mark-a 1` : Marks the assignment with index 1 in the current list.

    * `exit` : Exits the app.